Pennsylvania Series 801 Models

 The beauty of these traditionally shaped teeth are another reminder of America's great watchmaking past.
 Watches like the Howard "Edward Howard" model which was one of the highest grade watches of its time had the same type of winding wheels.

-Custom engraved main-plate allows a personalized movement.
+Custom engraved balance bridge allows a personalized movement.
 There is room for only a few characters or small logo.

 The 801's unique winding click is inspired by the Illinois Watch Company's "Illini" model.
 It was designed by American watchmaker Charles E. DeLong who had many watch related patents.